telerik/winforms-docs/scheduler/appointments-and-dialogs/adding-tooltips-to-appointments.md

 # Adding Tooltips to Appointments

 ##

-You can create and associate a tooltip to an appointment in RadScheduler by setting the __ToolTipText__property to a string.
+You can create and associate a tooltip to an appointment in __RadScheduler__ by setting the __ToolTipText__ property to a string.
 The following example creates a new ToolTip with a custom text.
-This example uses the __ToolTipText__property of the Appointment class:
+This example uses the __ToolTipText__ property of the Appointment class:

-#_[C#]_

 {{source=..\SamplesCS\Scheduler\AppointmentsAndDialogues\WorkingWithAppointments.cs region=toolTips}}
 {{source=..\SamplesVB\Scheduler\AppointmentsAndDialogues\WorkingWithAppointments.vb region=toolTips}}